eliminmax/eambfc-rs/README.md

 project, as Linux is unique in providing a stable syscall ABI.
-That said, it should be possible to compile a properly-working build of `eambfc-rs` itself for any fully-supported Rust target, though the test suite has non-portable dependencies, and non-`cfg(unix)` targets are not able to handle non-Unicode arguments properly, or mark the output binaries as executable.
+That said, it should be possible to compile a properly-working build of `eambfc-rs` itself for any fully-supported Rust target, though the test suite has non-portable dependencies, and non-unix, non-wasm targets are not able to handle non-Unicode arguments properly, and non-unix platforms can't mark the output binaries as executable.

+Development is done primarily on the current stable release of Rust, without any effort to ensure compatibility with previous Rust versions, so there's no guaranteed minimum supported Rust version beyond the stable release at the time of the most recent commit.

 ## Building and Installing